mrdannydanny/fbsd_openvpn_conf_generator/README.md

 ## Requirements:
-* You need to be able to log in as root on your server via ssh (It's important to make it impossible to log in as root once you finished using this script).
+* You need to be able to log in as root on your server via ssh (It's important to make it impossible to log in as root once you finish using this script).
 * Python version 3 or higher must be installed locally on your system.

 ## Usage: